 All Ears is a production of Fork Films.
 The show was produced by Alexis Pancrazi and Christine Schomer.
-Lauren Wimbush is our Associate Producer.
-Sabrina Yates is our Production Coordinator.
-Our engineer is Veronica Rodriguez, Bob Golden composed our theme music.
-The podcast team also includes the VP of production Aideen Kane.
+Wren Farrell is our Assistant Producer.
+This episode was engineered by Veronica Rodriguez, and Florence Barrau-Adams.
+Bob Golden composed our theme music.
+The podcast team also includes VP of production Aideen Kane.
 Our executive producer is Kathleen Hughes.
-Learn more about the podcast on our website. forkfilms.com.
-And don't forget to subscribe, rate, and review All Ears wherever you get your podcasts.
+Learn more about the podcast on our website forkfilms.com.
+And don't forget to rate, review and subscribe wherever you get your podcasts.